-The multi-faceted resort hotel currently provides patrons with a full-serviced bar, multiple restaurant / cafes function room and wedding venue.
+The multi-faceted resort hotel currently provides patrons with a full-serviced bar, restaurant, lounge bar, sports lounge, TAB, gaming room, function centre, outdoor area, children's playground and packaged liquor, accommodation and a large open car park for the benefit of patrons.
 The finishes and furnishings of the resort hotel are that of a high-quality venue, with the objective of making it attractive to a mature clientele and families appreciative of being able to drink, dine and reside / holiday in a fresh, comfortable and sophisticated setting.

-The premises is not a new premises as such clause 33 of the Gaming Machines Regulation 2010 does not apply to this application.
+The premises is not a new premises as such clause 33 of the Gaming Machines Regulation 2019 does not apply to this application.